kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_version.md

 ---
 title: "kosli version"
+experimental: false
 ---

 # kosli version

 ## Synopsis

-Print the version of Kosli CLI.
+Print the version of a Kosli CLI.
 The output will look something like this: version.BuildInfo{Version:"v0.0.1", GitCommit:"fe51cd1e31e6a202cba7dead9552a6d418ded79a", GitTreeState:"clean", GoVersion:"go1.16.3"}